- These steps apply to Ubuntu*, CentOS*, and Yocto*.

 This guide provides step-by-step instructions on how to install the Intel® Distribution of OpenVINO™ toolkit.
 Links are provided for each type of compatible hardware including downloads, initialization and configuration steps.
 The following steps will be covered:

-Select and download the Intel® Distribution of OpenVINO™ toolkit installer file from Intel® Distribution of OpenVINO™ toolkit for Linux.
+Download the Intel® Distribution of OpenVINO™ toolkit package file from Intel® Distribution of OpenVINO™ toolkit for Linux*.
+Select the Intel® Distribution of OpenVINO™ toolkit for Linux package from the dropdown menu.

 By default, the Intel® Distribution of OpenVINO™ is installed to the following directory, referred to as